Bwc9876/TechnicModpackTemplate/README.md

 5. Head to the [Technic Platform](https://www.technicpack.net/modpack/create) and make a new modpack.

-6. Select "Edit Modpack" and paste that url we copied earlier into the "Modpack location field", then add `/latest/download/modpack.zip` to the end of it.
+6. Select "Edit Modpack" and paste that url we copied earlier into the "Modpack location" field, then add `/latest/download/modpack.zip` to the end of it.

 7. Click "Update Modpack" at the bottom